Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 ## Samples

-Currently, there are two samples:
+Currently, there are three samples:

 ### HDRP sample